GIA Heritage

 • Pembroke

-With Fort Gordon then as now essentially splitting Bryan County in half, there was probably little to no consideration of combining the two.
+With Fort Stewart then as now essentially splitting Bryan County in half, there was probably little to no consideration of combining the two.

 Known schools